-To encourage the use of different and innovative teaching methods, Uwharrie Green School will:
+To encourage the use of different and innovative teaching methods, Uwharrie Charter Academy will:

-- Use technology for student engagement and to leverage expertise from around the globe. - Expand course offerings through North Carolina Virtual Public Schools and other institutions with appropriate virtual course offerings. - Refine the use of project-based learning for both formative and summative assessment. - Couple the North Carolina Environmental Literacy Plan with daily instruction, which will teach our students to be good stewards of the environment. - Show understanding of adolescents' internal clock by starting our school day after 8:30 a.m. - Partner regularly with institutions, such as the North Carolina Zoo, to offer students unique insight into how their content knowledge connects to the real world. - Use nature to promote student learning in areas such as complex systems, literary themes, mathematical patterns, and historical events, policies, and inventions.
+- Use technology for student engagement and to leverage expertise from around the globe by bringing experts in the field into the classrooms through conferencing media like "Skype." - Expand course offerings through North Carolina Virtual Public Schools and other institutions with appropriate virtual course offerings and provide access to on-line resources for content access to support learning like Khan Academy, NSTA, and Hippocampus. - Refine the use of project-based learning for both formative and summative assessment. - Use STEM-focused lessons where applicable to engage students and to develop their problem-solving skills while simultaneously pushing the need for ingenuity for success. - Couple the North Carolina Environmental Literacy Plan with daily instruction, which will teach our students to be good stewards of the environment. - Show understanding of adolescents' internal clock by starting our school day after 8:30 a.m. - Partner regularly with institutions, such as the North Carolina Zoo (see appendix), to offer students unique insight into how their content knowledge connects to the real world. - Use nature to promote student learning in areas such as complex systems, literary themes, mathematical patterns, and historical events, policies, and inventions.

-On the cutting edge in North Carolina, Uwharrie Green School will be the first high school in the state to use environmental literacy as the lens from which we teach all subject areas.
+On the cutting edge in North Carolina, Uwharrie Charter Academy will be the first high school in the state to use environmental literacy as the lens from which we teach all subject areas.
 Students will see how math connects with nature in areas such as patterns.
 Students will see how nature and humans are part of a complex interconnected system.
 Students will see how American policy has affected nature.
+Students will understand how engineering is reshaping policies on energy and the way that we clean-up environmental hazards or prevent them from occurring through the use of new technologies and/or bioengineering.
 Finally, students will see how universal themes in literature are repeated in nature.
-By coupling the North Carolina Environmental Literacy Plan with the rigorous North Carolina Common Core Essential Standards, Uwharrie Green School will be on the forefront of the green schools movement.
+By coupling the North Carolina Environmental Literacy Plan with the rigorous North Carolina Common Core Essential Standards, Uwharrie Charter Academy will be on the forefront of the green schools movement.
 We are prepared to lead our state in showing the country that rigorous academic standards do not have to be compromised in order to promote environmental literacy amongst our youth.

-The leaders of Uwharrie Green School know from experience that depth of curriculum trumps breadth.
+The leaders of Uwharrie Charter Academy know from experience that depth of curriculum trumps breadth.
 In other words, sacrificing disconnected, factual based instruction for rich, meaningful, personalized instruction results in having students that are college and career ready.
-Students who routinely use project-based learning to show what they know typically outscore students who have been exposed to traditional teaching methods on standardized tests.
+Students who routinely use project-based learning to show what they know typically out score students who have been exposed to traditional teaching methods on standardized tests.